Christianity in Ahka Villages: History of conversion

-Cause of conversion
+Causes of conversion

 In the last decade, most of the Protestant and Catholic converts from Akhaza stated lack of resources and lack of knowledge about Akhazah rules as the driving force behind conversion.
 Villagers had to provide rice for rituals, animal sacrifices and labor for numerous ceremonies.
-Akhazah also attributed twins with bad luck so those with twins had to kill them and leave the village.
+Akhazah also associated twins with bad luck so those with twins had to kill them and leave the village.
 In the past, Akha men challenged one another in Ahkazah knowledge but as Thai schools were built in Akha villages, the ideal became succeeding at school rather than Akhazah.
 Ahkazah is resilient to change as one is required to do zah exactly as zah was practiced in previous generations.
-However, because swidden agriculture is no longer plausible because of economic, political and ecological reasons the Ahka cannot grow enough corn and rice to feed the animals for zah ceremonies.
+However, because swidden agriculture is no longer feasible because of economic, political and ecological reasons the Ahka cannot grow enough corn and rice to feed the animals for zah ceremonies.
 The Ahka live closer to subsistence levels and spend their income on feeding families rather than on feeding animals.
 Akhaza is dwindling in younger generations as understanding the Thai language and culture is beneficial for economic incentive.

 The Akha villagers switch from a traditional zah to a Christian zah more often than to a Buddhist Zah despite the missionary monks sent by the Department of Public Welfare of the Ministry of the Interior in Thailand.
 These Thammacarik Buddhist monks opened a school for male youths in Chiang Mai, a large city in Thailand.
 Akha monks fully utilized this school by becoming novices and monks but reverted to old religions as they left the monastery.
 Many suggest that the Ahka convert to Christianity at much larger numbers than Buddhism to remain their autonomy from the mainstream Thai, who are almost entirely Buddhist.
 Some scholars claim Christianity also allows them to maintain their language, dress and culture.
 They become Ahka Christian rather than Christian.
 In the current Ahka villages, few Ahka Christians interact with non Ahka Christians.
 The Ahka Protestants and Ahka Catholics, however, maintain a close bond.

-Another reason for recent converts is for opium addicts to seek out refugee from drug temptation in a Christina Ahka Village.
+Another reason for recent converts is for opium addicts to seek out refugee from drug temptation in a Christian Ahka Village.
 Christianity in Ahka Villages are not a mixed religion, they gave up spiritual beliefs of Ahkazah when they converted to Christianity.